yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 That’s it!

 Now Windows will allocate resources in a smarter way, and Ryzen 7000X3D users will get the best performance out of their shiny new CPU.
-Testing also shows that this helps improve performance with proper P-Cores and E-Cores allocation on current Intel CPUs too.
+Testing also shows that this helps improve performance with proper P-Core and E-Core allocation on current Intel CPUs too.
-For older Ryzen users, the latest chipset update that enables the performance profiling for the 3D Zen4 products reportedly also improves performance slightly for any other older CPU.
+For older Ryzen users, the latest chipset update that enables the performance profiling for the 3D Zen4 products reportedly also improves performance slightly.

 Who can say no to free performance after two clicks, right?

 ### Intel, please fix your Vulkan support

 We’re waiting for Intel to fix their SPIR-V compiler crashes on the Windows drivers.
-In its current status, any game can crash at any moment if you use Vulkan, and unlike AMD who solved most of their OpenGL issues with a rewrite, Intel doesn’t get a fallback option with the old graphics API, which in its current status only renders almost everything in black.
+In its current state, any game can crash at any moment if you use Vulkan, and unlike AMD who solved most of their OpenGL issues with a rewrite, Intel doesn’t get a fallback option with the old graphics API, which in its current state renders almost everything in black.

 {{< imgs
 	"./intel.png| This crash can happen at any moment"